rexfordessilfie/zod-factory/README.md

 This script generates zod schemas from OpenAPI schema components.
 Similar to the above, this script takes the `filename:schemaNameRegex` arguments, and generates zod schemas from the schema AST node definitions in the file that match the regex.

-Run the script as follows, pointing it to the `sources` directory with the files containing custom-format expressions:
+Run the script as follows, point it to the `sources` directory with the `openapi-schema.json` file.
 ```bash
 $ cd playground
 $ ts-node "./codegen/codegen-openapi.ts" -d "sources" "openapi-schema:.*"